Ultimate Guide to Real Estate Website Conversion Marketing

 Further, we see that highly-trafficked sites with extremely high property costs often have much lower conversion rates as people have no real purchase intent, but are interested in browsing the properties.

-Impact of COVID
+Impact of AI

-Online tools are gaining importance
+AI tools are gaining importance

-The real estate industry stands strong
+The real estate industry stands at a crossroads

 Mortgage rates globally, especially in Europe and US, remained low in 2021 and are predicted to remain low until gradual recovery in 2024.
 Even in Asia, cheaper rates seen in 2020 persisted well into 2021 but in contrast to Europe and US, real estate markets in Asia Pacific are already bouncing back in 2022, setting the region up in outlook to actually lead global growth.